St. John the Evangelist Roman Catholic Church (Zigzag, Oregon): History

-A log-cabin-style new structure was erected in 1937 by John Steiner and was blessed by Archbishop Howard on September 6, 1937.
+A log-cabin-style new structure was erected in 1937 by Henry Steiner, with help from his sons, John, Fred and Al and was blessed by Archbishop Howard on September 6, 1937.
 The rustic architecture featured diamond windows and stained glass, paired hinged doors, irregular half-round windows, and king-pin trusses.
 The church building continued to function until 1971 when Highway 26 was widened to four lanes, which impinged on approximately 16 sqft of the property.
-Due to land use regulations, the church building was relocated and used for a local theatrical group to put on plays.
+Due to land use regulations, the church building was relocated and used for a local theatre group to put on plays.

 After the removal of the log-cabin church building, construction on a new church at the site began in 1972.
 The stained glass windows and log pews of the former church building were salvaged and installed in the new church.
 This third incarnation of the church was blessed by Archbishop Dwyer on June 9, 1972.

 On December 21, 1979, the log-cabin church building was added to the National Register of Historic Places.
 As of 2008, the building was stored on a property separate from the present-day church in Welches.